 - Helps retain moisture

 - Adds organic matter to soil as it decomposes

-*Straw is a better option for mulch than hay, because hay often contains seeds which can sprout in the garden.
-Straw normally has fewer seeds and sprouting is less of a problem.
+*Straw is a better option for mulch than hay because hay often contains seeds that can sprout in the garden.
+Straw typically has fewer seeds, and sprouting is less of a problem.